VJAI/Story_For_Next_Movie/The_Mask_Man.md

 ## The Motive

-How hard the life was, it's a difficult thing from the day I wake up to turn to bed the medications I need to take, the drops I need to use... but that was past everything changed now.
+How hard life is, it's a difficult thing from the day I wake up to turn to bed the medications I need to take, the drops I need to use... but that was past everything changed now.
 The doctors said some kind of an auto immune condition.
 Fools, they have no clue about human body.
 The Mask Man stares at the calendar and this day is special for him, the day he discovered the cure.
 He was born to wealthy parents.
 He remembers how his father was with him always giving hope.
 One day this will cure.
 The thoughts of his past started to pour inside his mind.
 It all started like some asthma when he was just 12 and soon started to get worse.
 He started to pains all over joints and all over the body.
 He remembers his father taking him dozens of hospitals but nothing changed.
 There were frequent between his mom and dad and one day his mom took posion and left both of them alone.
 His father started to drink everyday and died in an accident and after that his grandma started to take care of him.

 The school life was tough for him.
 There were no friends and he was always alone.
 Everyone looked him odd seeing him always wearing a mask.
 Maybe he is sick, they thought.
 The loneliness didn't affect him.
 In fact, he has problems to connect with people too.
 Though nature gave him a weak body but blessed him with a highly intellectual brain.
 His teachers surprised by this intelligent and the same time concerned by his behavior.
 The behavior he can't even see the fellow human beings as his own level.
 For him they are immatured and low lives.
 This thought started to grow more and more along with the disease.
 After this father's deadth he swore to find a cure for his disease.
 He read every popular book out there.
 He didn't even miss to know the classic medicine.
 But nothing worked.
 He started to consult lot of doctors to know about this disease better but only very disappointed by their stupid science.
 The science where they see the human body is made of independent parts manufactured by different companies.
 Everything changed in this day.
 When his more evolved brain cracked the puzzle - the genetic code.
 He hurried to his usual doctor and asked about the new things he discovered in genetics.